isobelcochrane938/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, maintainable code first and optimize only when necessary, based on measured performance data.
 Remember that readability counts, as code is read far more often than it's written."

 This quote emphasizes the importance of avoiding unnecessary optimization early in the development process, which can lead to overly complex and hard-to-maintain code.
 It's a reminder to programmers to write clean, straightforward code initially and use profiling tools to identify bottlenecks later, if and when they become an actual issue affecting performance.

+# 2024-02-23
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Additionally, don’t be afraid to ask for help or advice from your colleagues or online communities.
+There is always someone willing to share their knowledge and experience.